victorhponcec/portfolio-aws-security-1/README.md

 <p><em>(img.
 2 – AWS Well-Architected Framework Pillars)</em></p>
 </div>

-In the following table I mapped how each service and architectural decision of this solution fits into each pillar:
+In the following table I mapped how each service and architectural decision of this solution fits into each pillar (Sustainability pillar not shown):

 <div align="center">